kavisha725/fyp_simulation/README.md

 ## Robot Platform

-For the two-wheeled self-balancing platform, the openly available [Robosavvy](http://wiki.ros.org/rsv_balance_gazebo) platform was used ([download here](http://wiki.ros.org/RoboSavvy/RoboSavvy-Balance/Tutorials/Simulation%20Setup%20and%20Install)).
+For the two-wheeled self-balancing platform, the openly available [Robosavvy](http://wiki.ros.org/Robots/RoboSavvy-Balance) platform was used.
 This platform contained the 3D model of the platform and the ability to give velocity commands as a ROS message.
 This model was modified in order to match the design of the personal